 George F. Johnson died on November 21, 1948.
 In 1950 the village acquired the Johnson homestead on Park Street, built in 1903, for use as a public library.
 On October 9, 1951 the library was dedicated to the memory of the industrialist by his daughter, Mrs. Floyd E. Sweet.
 The memorial plaque reads: “In memory of George F. and his wife Mary A. Johnson — whose home this was — this library is dedicated to their efforts to assure fuller understanding and happiness for all.”
 Also present at the dedication were John J. Cummings of the Greater Endicott Chamber of Commerce; Mrs. Charles W. Curtis, library board member; Mayor C. Burdette Parkhurst; and the guest speaker, Binghamton lawyer Addison Keeler.
 The Rev. George C. Copetanios of Endicott’s First Church of Christ gave the invocation and the Rev. Carmen Monteleone of St. Anthony of Padua Church offered the benediction.
 Approximately seventy-five people attended the dedication ceremony.

 The library was under the direction of Beatrice E. Scott, who entered into Endicott library service on September 1, 1936.
-She retired on April 15, 1968.
 Mrs. Scott was a pioneer in making film and record collections available for patron use.
 She was also very involved in the planning for the present library building opened in 1967.
 The residence contained beautiful woodwork similar to that in the Ideal Home site.
 It also housed some unique items including gold leaf fixtures in the bathrooms and a circular staircase to the second floor.
 The main floor housed the principal adult reading room, the director’s and secretary’s offices, and the children’s easy reading room located in an enclosed sun porch on the Lincoln Avenue side of the building.
 The second floor featured the intermediate children’s room, a memorial containing the memorabilia from the homestead, another adult reading room, several meeting rooms and a staff room and kitchen.
 The top floor housed a custodial apartment with hardwood floors and a skylight which illuminated the living room.

 There was also a carriage house behind the library which contained a large upstairs meeting room.
 At one time classes for the Harpur College were held there.
 This was also the facility used for the children’s story hours.
 The carriage house also housed the library from September 25, 1966 to October 21, 1967, while the new library was being built.
 At the time of the library construction, the hours at the Hillside Center Library were expanded so that library service to the community would not be interrupted.